 The performance of all the varieties of banana were verified with and without blanching operation.
 Change in colour, texture, shrinkage and appearance were studied.
 Blanching has a remarkable effect on the appearance and shrinkage of the banana samples.

-On the other side, temperature does not show any countable effect on the shrinkage.
-For the Lacatan and Harichal banana samples, observed shrinkage was found to be very less at 60 º C and 70 º C while for Dwarf Cavendish sample, shrinkage was found more effective at all varying temperature ranges.
+On the other side, temperature does not show any significant effect on the shrinkage.
+For the Lacatan and Harichal banana samples, shrinkage was found to be very less at 60 º C and 70 º C, while for Dwarf Cavendish sample, shrinkage was found more effective at all varying temperature ranges.

 2. MATERIALS AND METHODS